Experience the best snowboarding in Ontario

 Set in the rolling hills near Caledon, this four-season resort is a popular destination for snowboarders from Toronto and the surrounding area.

-Those new to the sport will find a dedicated beginner area with surface lifts, and lessons, 16 runs and a modest 114-metre vertical drop keep novice and intermediate riders happy.
+Those new to the sport will find a dedicated beginner area with surface lifts and private lessons, along with a new terrain park and over a dozen runs and a modest 114-metre vertical drop to keep novice and intermediate riders happy.

 Hockley Valley is just as much fun after dark, with night riding, an on-site spa, ski-in/ski-out lodging and outstanding restaurants.